Delaware Nurse Practitioner Licensure Steps - 2023

 All applications are valid for six months once commenced.
 This means that your application will be retained in the DELPROS system for 6 months from when you begin filling it.
 All applicants are required to provide proof of the state of primary residence.
 This can be done by submitting a copy of your driver’s license or voter’s card.
 According to state laws, a background check must be run on every applicant for a professional license.
 Therefore, you are expected to submit your fingerprints to the State Bureau of Investigation (SBI) and allow up to four weeks for your results to be sent back to the board.
 Also, Foreign-trained nurses are expected to have their credentials evaluated by the CGFNS.
 The application for an RN license regardless of the route is $170.

 The program must be centered around a given specialty area and must equip all who participate with the knowledge and skills to serve one or more population foci.
-Here you can find a list of all schools offering nurse practitioner degree programs in Delaware.

 Following the completion of your postgraduate program, you are expected to get certified by the national certifying agency for professionals in your specialty area.
 The following specialty areas are recognized for nurse practitioners in Delaware;